anywhichway/assentials/README.md

 `async any route(any condition,function||any arg[,...])(input)`

  * Tests the `condition` against the `input`, and if `true` process each arg until the end or one evaluates to `undefined` or `{value: any value, done:  boolean true}`.
 Note: if returning a done indicator, it must have at most two keys, `done` and `value` or just `done`.
 This minimizes the chance of accidental aborts when inputs happen to contain properties by the name `value` or `done`, which would be hard to debug.
+Returns either the replacement `value` or `undefined`.

   * For convenience, there is a `router(route aRoute[,...])` which takes a bunch of routes as its arguments.
-This function is itself a `when` whose first condition is always met.
+This function is itself a `until` whose condition is met when a route returns a value that is not undefined.
 This allows nesting of routes.

  * When used in the context of a `router`, a `route` that returns `{done: true}` will cause the router to immediatelly return; whereas `undefined` will allow the next route to be processed.